uber/nebula.gl/modules/react-map-gl-draw/README.md

   - `selectedFeature`: selected feature. `null` if clicked an empty space.
   - `selectedFeatureIndex`: selected feature index.`null` if clicked an empty space.
   - `editHandleIndex`: selected editHandle index. `null` if clicked an empty space.
+  - `selectedEditHandleIndexes`: current selected editHandle indexes, empty array if no selection.
   - `screenCoords`: screen coordinates of the clicked position.
   - `mapCoords`: map coordinates of the clicked position.